Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 260X should perform a little bit faster than the GeForce GTX 1630 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R7 260X should be just a bit faster than the GeForce GTX 1630 overall. (explain)

-Texel RateThe Radeon R7 260X is just a bit (approximately 11%) more effective at texture filtering than the GeForce GTX 1630. (explain)
+Texel RateThe Radeon R7 260X is a bit (approximately 11%) better at texture filtering than the GeForce GTX 1630. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison